Patient appointment and ANMC information

 We care deeply about the well-being of our patients, their families, and loved ones.
-To reduce risk of infection and exposure, we are limiting visitors in our inpatient units and emergency department. (current as of March 17, 2021)
+To reduce the risk of infection and exposure, we are limiting visitors in our inpatient units and emergency department.
+(Updated August 2, 2021)

 |Clinical location||Visitor Guidelines|

 |Outpatient Specialty Clinics||One adult support person may accompany patients needing assistance during an outpatient clinic visit.
 If needed, minors and adult patients with a legal guardian may have more than one parent/guardian present for an appointment.|

 |Emergency Department||No visitors, except: |